-To make the transition easier, we’ve rounded up the best trends to work into your office wardrobe this autumn.
+To make the transition easier, we’ve rounded up the best trends to work into your office wardrobe this fall.
 New season, new rules.

 This season, the likes of Victoria Beckham, Stella McCartney and Fendi are playing a geometric game with oversized herringbone, heritage checks and sensible tweed.
 The look is grown-up and elegant with vintage flair.
 Note: suits are your perfect entry point to the trend.